Transformers: Dark of the Moon

 Transformers: Dark of the Moon is a 2011 American science fiction action film based on Hasbro's Transformers toy line.
-The film is the third installment in the Transformers film series and the sequel to Transformers: Revenge of the Fallen (2009).
-The film is directed by Michael Bay and written by Ehren Kruger.
-It stars Shia LaBeouf, Josh Duhamel, John Turturro, Tyrese Gibson, Rosie Huntington-Whiteley, Patrick Dempsey, Kevin Dunn, Julie White, John Malkovich, and Frances McDormand.
-Set two years after Revenge of the Fallen, it shows the final days of the war between Autobots and Decepticons as they battle to possess powerful technology abandoned on the Moon, in order to restore Cybertron on Earth.
+The film is the third installment of the Transformers film series and the sequel to Transformers: Revenge of the Fallen (2009).
+It is the final film of the original trilogy directed by Michael Bay and written by Ehren Kruger.
+It stars Shia LaBeouf, Josh Duhamel, John Turturro, Tyrese Gibson, Kevin Dunn, and Julie White reprise their roles from previous films.
+New cast members including Rosie Huntington-Whiteley, Patrick Dempsey, John Malkovich, and Frances McDormand.
+In the film, Optimus Prime and Sam Witwicky must lead the Autobots against Megatron and the Decepticons as they battle to possess powerful technology abandoned on the Moon, in order to restore Cybertron.

-The film employed both regular 35 mm film cameras and specially-developed 3D cameras, with filming locations in Chicago, Florida, Indiana, Milwaukee, Moscow, and Washington, D.C.
-The film was 3D rendered specifically for 3D, and the visual effects involved more complex robots which took longer to render.
+Development of a third Transformers film began by May 2007.
+The film employed both regular 35 mm film cameras and specially developed 3D cameras, with filming locations in Chicago, Florida, Indiana, Milwaukee, Moscow, and Washington, D.C.
+The film was 3D rendered specifically for 3-D, and the visual effects involved more complex robots which took longer to render.
 Dark of the Moon's release date was moved from July 1 to June 29, in order to monitor an early response to footage.

-Exclusive early premieres in both RealD 3D and IMAX 3D theaters took place on June 28, 2011, one night before worldwide release in 2-D and 3D (including IMAX 3D) formats each featuring Dolby Surround 7.1 surround sound.
-Though the film was considered a slight improvement over its predecessor among critics and was praised for the score, visual effects, cast and voice performances, and use of 3D, it was also criticized for its screenplay and runtime.
-Dark of the Moon grossed $1.124 billion worldwide, and it was the fifth highest-grossing film of all time and the second highest-grossing film of 2011 and the highest-grossing film in the franchise to date.
+Exclusive early premieres took place on June 28, 2011, by Paramount Pictures, one night before worldwide release.
+The film received mixed reviews from critics and grossed $1.124 billion worldwide.
+It became the fifth highest-grossing film in history at the time, the second highest-grossing film of 2011, Bay's highest-grossing film, and the highest-grossing film in the franchise to date.
 Like the first film, it was nominated for Best Sound Editing, Best Sound Mixing, and Best Visual Effects at the 84th Academy Awards.
 It was followed by Transformers: Age of Extinction in 2014.

 Plot

-In 1961, the Ark, a Cybertronian spacecraft carries an invention capable of ending the war between Autobots and Decepticons, crash lands on the dark side of Earth's Moon and is detected by NASA.
-President John F. Kennedy authorizes a mission to put a man on the Moon as a cover for investigating the spacecraft.
-In 1969, the crew of Apollo 11 lands on the Moon and secretly inspect the Ark before heading home.
-Their orders are to keep the details of this mission secret.
+The Ark spacecraft escapes from the planet Cybertron carrying an invention capable of ending the war between Autobots and Decepticons, and crash-lands on the dark side of Earth's Moon in 1962.
+NASA detects the crash, and President John F. Kennedy authorizes a mission to put a man on the Moon as a cover for investigating the spacecraft.
+In 1969, the crew of Apollo 11 lands on the Moon and secretly inspects the Ark before returning to Earth.